 How safe is gliding? – Gliding is an adventurous air sport and as such is not as safe as travelling on a commercial airliner.
 If you are looking for a totally risk free sport, gliding may not be right for you.
 The BGA gives priority to continuing to reduce the fatal accident rate and to not harming any third parties.
 In the latest 10 year period, the trainee glider pilot serious injury rate was 0.4 per 100,000 flights with zero fatalities.
 For all glider pilots in the same period, the serious injury rate was 1.9 per 100,000 flights with a fatal injury rate of 0.7 per 100,000 flights.

-Managing flying risk – The Managing Flying Risk Guidance provides practical advice based on decades of BGA experience (the document is expected to undergo a significant development in late 2016).
+Managing flying risk – The Managing Flying Risk Guidance provides practical advice based on decades of BGA experience.

 Military – The RAF flight safety magazine, Air Clues, is available here.